Failure to Diagnose

 The standard of care for diagnostics is determined by what other reasonably competent professionals with the same education, in the same medical field and under similar circumstances would have done.

-As the Fort Lauderdale medical malpractice lawyers at The Ansara Law Firm can explain, a misdiagnosis or delayed diagnosis is not in and of itself proof of negligence.
+As the Fort Lauderdale medical malpractice lawyers at The Ansara Law Firm can explain, a failure to diagnose a patient accurately is not in and of itself proof of negligence.
 The fact is that even skilled doctors make mistakes even when they are using reasonable care.
 It’s critical to ascertain whether the physician acted competently.
 That involves a meticulous evaluation of what the doctor, hospital and other health care providers did or did not do in arriving at – or missing – the diagnosis.

 What’s more, a valid claim does not rest solely on whether the doctor or health care professional made a mistake, but also how the patient was affected by that mistake.
 In a lot of cases, a missed or delayed diagnosis is harmless.
-But when a patient suffers a worsened condition or even death as a result of the error or oversight, legal action may be appropriate.What Leads to Diagnostic Error?
+But when a patient suffers a worsened condition or even death as a result of the error or oversight, legal action may be appropriate.What Leads to a Failure to Diagnose a Condition?

 A Harvard Medical Practice Study revealed that diagnostic error accounted for 17 percent of all preventable errors in hospitalized patients.
 Another systematic review of literature from 1966 to 2002 published in the Journal of the American Medical Association showed approximately 9 percent of patients in autopsies experienced a major diagnostic error that wasn’t detected while the patient was alive.